KorenP1/unleash-devops-home-exercise/Answers/3/README.md

 ECS cluster.
 Task Definition with one container and auto assignment of public ip with configurable cpu, memory, image, environment variables.
 An ECS Service that executes the task definition.

 Limitations:
 There is no elastic ip so the ip might change every successful commit, i thought i created alot of resources already so i didnt do it for now.
 It is verbosing.
-It is verbosing it in the CICD console with a very long oneliner.